networkx/nx-guides/content/algorithms/assortativity/correlation.md

 * Numeric assortativity
 * Degree assortativity

-as well as mixing matrices, which are closely releated to assortativity measures.
+as well as mixing matrices, which are closely related to assortativity measures.

 ## Import packages